johanvandegriff/jjv.sh/content/blog/how-i-created-johanv-xyz.md

 ---
-title: "How I Created johanv.xyz"
+title: "How I Created johanv.xyz (and subsequently destroyed it)"
 date: 2019-06-08T04:18:50-04:00
 tags: []
 ---